jpuritz/BIO_594/Exercises_ProbSets/Week01/Week01.md

 cd ~/repos/BIO_594
 git pull
 ```
-then
-`gh auth login`
-and follow the prompts.

 ### I also highly recommend cloning the class repository to your own laptop for reference.